Devon128/CAPSTONE-/README.md

 # Week 2
 More research on the frequency side of things, and planning our design.
 # Week 3
-Did more research and planned out our design.
+Did more research on the things we would need and talked to our mentor about some essential and non essential requirements.
+We drawed out some designs that we may use.